Very young entrepreneurs get a lot of press. But research shows 40-somethings are the best positioned to start a business.

 More people know you, more people trust you (especially with their money).
 When you need help opening a door to whatever your business needs, there are more resources willing to open theirs for you.

-So, if you’re thinking of starting a company and are maybe worried that you might be too old for this sort of thing, well, think again.
+If you're thinking of starting a company and are worried that you might be too old, think again.